product-os/versionist/README.md

 This preset updates the `version` property of `$CWD/package.json`.

+**Options**

+- `(Boolean|RegExp) clean`: Defaults to true.
+If true `semver.clean` will be used to sanitise the version, if a regular expression is supplied every match will be replaced by the empty string.
+If false no sanitisation is applied to the version.

 - `cargo`

 This preset updates the `version` property of `$CWD/Cargo.toml` (and also `$CWD/Cargo.lock` if it exists).

+**Options**

+- `(Boolean|RegExp) clean`: Defaults to true.
+If true `semver.clean` will be used to sanitise the version, if a regular expression is supplied every match will be replaced by the empty string.
+If false no sanitisation is applied to the version.

 - `initPy`

 This preset updates the `__version__` property of `targetFile` (which defaults to `$CWD/__init__.py`).

+**Options**

+- `(Boolean|RegExp) clean`: Defaults to true.
+If true `semver.clean` will be used to sanitise the version, if a regular expression is supplied every match will be replaced by the empty string.
+If false no sanitisation is applied to the version.

 - `quoted`